yaniv-golan/dlzoom/docs/zoom-app/doc.md

 - Keep everything local — we don’t upload your files anywhere.

 How sign‑in works
-- Hosted (coming soon): dlzoom will use a hosted sign‑in service to connect your Zoom account securely.
+- Hosted (available now, Marketplace review pending): `dlzoom login` uses the hosted broker at `https://zoom-broker.dlzoom.workers.dev`.
+Bring your own Zoom OAuth app until Zoom approves the Marketplace listing, then the hosted flow will be completely turnkey.
 - Self‑hosted (available now): You can host your own sign‑in service and point dlzoom to it.
 See developer docs at `zoom-broker/README.md`.

 Permissions requested (read‑only)
 - View your list of cloud recordings and their files. dlzoom does not request permission to change meetings or recordings.

 Signing in (user OAuth)
+1. Create a user-managed OAuth app in Zoom (until Marketplace approval) and either configure the hosted broker or deploy your own (`zoom-broker/README.md` has step-by-step instructions).
-1. If using a self‑hosted broker, run: `dlzoom login --auth-url https://<your-worker>.workers.dev`
+2. Run `dlzoom login` (or `dlzoom login --auth-url https://<your-worker>.workers.dev` if self-hosting).
-2. A browser window opens to Zoom.
+3. A browser window opens to Zoom.
 Approve access.
-3. Return to the terminal and continue.
+4. Return to the terminal and continue.

 Where your data goes
 - Tokens: dlzoom saves tokens locally to a tokens.json file under your user config directory (permissions restricted best‑effort).
 Tokens are refreshed automatically.